Open to any location?

 Being willing to consider working anywhere in the world is key to success

-We decided that we were living a ‘safe’ life in New Zealand and our aim in life wasn’t this, but to experience other cultures and lifestyles and see the big wide world.
+We decided that we were living a ‘safe’ life in New Zealand and our aim in life was to experience other cultures and lifestyles and see the big wide world.
 Not having done much travel in our early teens/early twenties as most New Zealanders do, we decided now would be a good chance to have some adventure and travel.

 Teaching at the international school in the middle of BrongAhafo, Ghana, involved living in a very isolated community.
 The compound is surrounded by clay roads, where men, women, and children carry huge loads of sticks, sewing machines, bananas, and boxes full of chickens on their heads.
 Seeing babies tied on women’s backs as they go about their daily work is common practice.
 We had heard the students were amazing and had inspired some weary teachers to love teaching again.
 Leaving a fantastic job behind in New Zealand was a serious consideration and not one that was made lightly.
 It became more than the job, as I loved my job in New Zealand, it was more about taking life’s opportunities and having an adventure with the chance to see how others live.